ssnake/tn_validator/README.md

 As you can see it returns hash with following keys:

-* result true or falce.
+* result - true or falce.
 Specify whether tracking number is correct or not
-* code:
+* code
   * :OK - tracking number is correct
   * :BAD_FORMAT - tracking number has bad format.
 Doesn't match XX123456789XX
   * :BAD_LENGTH - the length mismatches 13 letters